-Artificially requiring more staffing be on site will just increase the cost of gas and vehicle repairs, at a time of increasing costs across the economy.
+Artificially requiring more workers be on site will just increase the cost of gas and vehicle repairs, at a time of increasing costs across the economy.
 Exempting small job sites with only a few employees working in non-climate-controlled environments would also address our concerns.

-We also have concerns with some of the language around penalties.
+We also have concerns with the language around penalties.
 The rebuttable presumption of guilt is unfair to employers.
-If an employee mentions offhand they are concerned that it is hot out, and then their shift schedule gets changed 80 days later for genuine business reasons, they can claim it was discrimination under this law and the employer now needs to prove their innocence.
-The ability of the Labor Commissioner to issue a stop work order for a violation of this bill, for every single site location (even those which could be in compliance with the bill), with the employer being required to pay all employees regular wages, is too expansive and expensive and effectively blackmails employers to plead guilty even if they are innocent, just to get back to business.
+If an employee mentions offhand they are concerned that it is hot out, and then their shift schedule gets changed 85 days later for genuine business reasons, they can claim it was discrimination under this law and the employer now needs to prove their innocence.
+Employers can be fined for providing water at a temperature of 61 degrees.
+Employees will now also have a private right of action to sue their employer over a perceived violation, in addition to penalties from the Department of Labor.
+The high cost of legal fees may be enough to force an employer to settle a bogus claim as a way to minimize costs.
+The ability of the Labor Commissioner to issue a stop work order for a violation of this bill, for every single site location (even those which could be in compliance with the bill), with the employer being required to pay all affected employees regular wages, is too expansive and expensive and effectively blackmails employers to plead guilty even if they are innocent, just to get back to business.
 Furthermore, threats of jail time because an employer lost their copy of their heat plan from 5 years ago is also too excessive.

 I would also note that the effective date is not practical.
 There are requirements, including staffing requirements, that employers would be forced to make the moment the Governor were to sign it.
 It takes time to even get the word out that a proposed and long discussed bill has officially become law, much less to be hiring new employees and changing work schedules.
+While amendments made in the Senate Labor Committee gave 30 days to develop a heat plan (which is still not enough to both develop and implement), Section 15 still requires employers to immediately make changes, including to reduce shifts and bring in more employees.